Find free Hawaii divorce records with guidance provided in this streamlined resource.

 Many genealogy experts suggest that you begin almost any genealogy project using the “Resources for Genealogists” page at the National Archives.9 The National Archives include millions of useful census, military, immigration, naturalization, and land records that will get you off to a good start in drawing your family tree.

-How To Access Information About Annulments of Marriage in Hawaii
+How To Review Information About Annulments of Marriage in Hawaii

 Hawaii does not recognize “common law marriages”, so the only two ways to legally effect the termination of a marriage in Hawaii are divorce or annulment.